Zin0D/DirbScrape/README.md

 ## Features

 - Directory brute-forcing, content scraping of found links.
 - Supports manual configuration for routing through Tor by modifying the proxy settings in the `requests.get()` function.
 - Due to routing traffic through a Socks5h proxy (Force DNS Resolve on the side of the proxy), its best adviced to also turn off dns locally, (Depending on what you do :P)

+## WHY PUBLISH?

+- Same reason why everybody else publishes their stuff, missuse of the tool is not a problem of the creator.